-In the past I’ve shared some popular Japanese egg recipes here on my blog such as Omurice, Tamagoyaki, and Ramen Egg (Ajitsuke Tamago).
+In the past, I’ve shared some popular Japanese egg recipes on Just One Cookbook such as Omurice, Tamagoyaki, and Ramen Egg (Ajitsuke Tamago).
 Today I’ll add another popular dish to the egg recipe collection, and it’s Onsen Tamago (温泉卵).

 What’s Onsen Tamago?

 Onsen means hot springs, and tamago means eggs in Japanese.
 Why is the name “hot springs eggs”?
-Originally, eggs that were prepared this way were slow cooked in Japan’s warm hot springs water.
+Originally, eggs prepared this way were slow-cooked in Japan’s warm hot springs water.

 What’s so special about these eggs?
 These eggs are perfectly poached inside its shell.
-While the whites are soft and silky, the yolk comes out firm, but retains the color and creamy texture of an uncooked yolk.
-It’s basically the complete opposite of soft boiled eggs that are firm whites and soft egg yolk.
+While the whites are soft and silky, the yolk comes out firm but retains the color and creamy texture of an uncooked yolk.
+It’s basically the complete opposite of soft-boiled eggs, which are firm whites and soft egg yolk.

 The Chemistry Behind Onsen Tamago

-This special texture is achieved because egg yolk and egg white solidifies at different temperature.
-Egg yolks solidify at 158 degrees °F (70 °C) and egg whites solidifies at 176 degrees °F (80 °C).
-Therefore, if we maintain the cooking water to be at 149-154 degrees °F (65-68 °C), we’ll get a perfect spherical poached egg, creamy and silky on the outside and firm on the inside.
+We can achieve this special texture because egg yolk and egg white solidify at different temperatures.
+Egg yolks solidify at 158°F (70°C) and egg whites solidify at 176°F (80°C).
+Therefore, if we maintain the cooking water at 149-154°F (65-68°C) for 30 minutes, we’ll get a perfect spherical poached egg, creamy and silky on the outside and firm on the inside.

 There are many ways to make the perfect onsen tamago, but this technique does not require a microwave, a thermometer, or any special cooking gadget.